PdxCodeGuild/Full-Stack-Day-Class/intro/notes/courseexpectations.md

 Like being an apprentice and doing academic research.

 ## Attendance
-Each class session begins at 9:30 A.M. every week day and ends at 4:30 P.M.
-We will take an hour lunch break every day from 12:15 P.M. to 1:15 P.M.

 By taking this course, you're setting aside time to learn.
 **Keep it sacred.
 I cannot stress this enough.**

-We require you to come to **96% of the sessions**.
+We require you to come to **90% of the sessions**.
 Missing a day here is month of a college course.
 Attendance is taken.
 If you can't be very sure that you'll be present for more than required amount of sessions, this is _not the course for you_.

+If you have medical reasons to miss class, that's fine, but please let me know _before hand_.

 That's totally fine!
 A bootcamp format is not the only way to learn these skills.